andrewufrank/daino/README.txt

 ## Compile

-With *cabal build* in the ssg directory *cabal install*
+With *cabal build* in the daino directory *cabal install*

     uses
-    - ssg.cabal
+    - daino.cabal
     - *cabal.project*, updated to use the uBase as moved to Hackage

     check with *ghcup tui* which version is installed - currently 8.10.4 (ghcup -h)